top of page

 “I know what you were trying to do, you goddamned lizard!
 Where the hell did you all go anyway, the ocean or orbit?”

-Again, they become overcome with a fit of pain, reeling and groaning.
+Again, they were overcome with a fit of pain, reeling and groaning.

 “Rest assured what?”
 Adrian demanded.